Professor Geoff Nicholls

 Biographical Sketch

 Professor Geoff Nicholls, B.Sc.
-(Physics, Canterbury, New Zealand), MA, PhD (HEP, Cambridge, UK), teaches probability, statistics and applied mathematics.
-Geoff Nicholls joined the Statistics Department in 2005 from the Mathematics Department of the University of Auckland in New Zealand.
-Geoff took his BSc at the Physics Department of the University of Canterbury in Christchurch, New Zealand, and his PhD at Clare College, Cambridge, where he studied particle physics in the Department of Applied Mathematics and Theoretical Physics.
+(Physics, Canterbury, New Zealand), MA, PhD (DAMTP, Cambridge, UK), researches Bayesian statistical methodology and lectures in statistics in the Department.
+He teaches probability, statistics and applied mathematics in St Peter's college.
+Geoff joined the Statistics Department in 2005 from the Mathematics Department of the University of Auckland in New Zealand.
+He was Head of Department 2012-2015.

 Research Interests